jgabunilas/basics_practice/README.md

 This repository is a sandbox for practicing  it and Github commands.
-It is part of the [Git and Github Bootcamp](https://www.udemy.com/course/git-and-github-bootcamp/) by Colt Steele on Udemy
+It was created while working through the [Git and Github Bootcamp](https://www.udemy.com/course/git-and-github-bootcamp/) course by Colt Steele on Udemy.